 - The AJP does not include any funds for the Bureau of Reclamation to improve water storage system infrastructure, while the Roadmap would direct $14 billion for this purpose.

 - The Roadmap also proposes $14 billion for new dams, which are left unaddressed by the AJP.

 Counties urge Congress to provide a reliable, long-term, substantially increased federal investment in water infrastructure, watershed protection and the protection of water resources and facilities from physical and chemical security threats.

-- The Roadmap proposes 160 percent more for roads and bridges and 76 percent more for airports than the AJP.
+- The Roadmap proposes 66 percent less for roads and bridges.

 - Both parties’ proposals would invest the same amount ($17 billion) in ports and inland waterways, as well as airports ($25 billion).

 Democratic & Republican Infrastructure Proposals

 AJP vs. Roadmap Transportation Funds (numbers in billions)